-(1).
+- (1).
 Purpose: The purpose of these outdoor lighting standards is to provide requirements for residential subdivisions and site plans within the Town of Auburn to ensure that each developed site plan will address concerns resulting from light trespass, excessive glare, and to protect the nighttime environment, while at the same time providing adequate safety, energy efficiency and security for nighttime business and industrial operations.
 The goal of this lighting regulation is to recognize the benefits of outdoor lighting and provide clear guidelines for its installation.
 Appropriately regulated and properly installed outdoor lighting will maintain the Town's character and contribute to the safety and welfare of the residents of the Town.

-(2).
-Applicability: The lighting requirements of this section shall apply to all outdoor lighting in all residential subdivisions, and to all developments requiring a site plan approval from the Planning Board, as well as new and replacement lighting in those properties.
+(Adopted October 7, 2020) - (2).
+Applicability: The lighting requirements of this section shall apply to all outdoor lighting in all residential subdivisions, and to all developments requiring a site plan approval from the Planning Board, as well as new outdoor lighting and alteration of the outdoor lighting on those properties.